About the project

 Partners taking part in the project are cities, municipalities, regions and other organisations, involved in activities for the benefit of Jewish heritage: Wrocław (City of Wrocław), Worms (SchUM-Städte eV), Hijar (Ayuntamiento de Híjar), Mantova (Comunità ebraica di Mantova) and Foundation for Jewish Heritage (London).
 The leader of the project is Malopolska Institute of Culture in Krakow.

-Project is co- funded by the Europe for Citizens programme of the European Union
+Project was co- funded by the Europe for Citizens programme of the European Union

 Moreshet (מורשת) in Hebrew means heritage, this word also includes the part reshet (רשת), which means network.
 This expression is a good description of our project – Jewish Heritage Network.